 The main thing would be that in this example there wasn’t any significant cost savings.
 That being said, I enjoyed upcycling the containers.
 It was less about the price for me.
 The largest ticket item was actually the pool.

-Casa Incubo is another great example of a shipping container home which was built in Costa Rica.
-As shown in the picture below, the home has been built around the existing cedar tree and it was designed by architect Maria José Trejos.
+Casa Incubo is another great example of a shipping container home design from Costa Rica.
+As shown in the picture below, the home was built around an existing cedar tree and it was designed by architect Maria José Trejos.

 Since this house is in Costa Rica with tropical weather, I wish I had been extra careful to paint it with the strongest paint to protect against the rain.

 Roger Black is the proud owner of the Cinco Camp which is over 200 miles from the nearest airport and based off an unpaved road, unreachable to all without a 4 wheel drive car.